ome/omero-documentation/developers/Omero/Server/SecuritySystem.rst

     This logic is encapsulated within the SecuritySystem.

 :source:`Details.java <components/model/src/ome/model/internal/Details.java>`
-    contains all the fields necessary to perform `AccessControl </ome/wiki/AccessControl>`_, such as owner, group,
+    contains all the fields necessary to perform access control, such as owner, group, and permissions.
-    and permissions.

 :source:`Permissions.java <components/model/src/ome/model/internal/Permissions.java>`
     representation of rights and roles.
-For more information, see `PermissionsAndUmasks </ome/wiki/PermissionsAndUmasks>`_.
+For more information, see :ref:`server/permissions`.

 :source:`Token.java <components/model/src/ome/model/internal/Token.java>`
     an extremely simple class ("public class Token {}") which is only